Jyotsna59/bynder_tmdb_api/README.md

-# TMBP REST API Automation
+# TMDB REST API Automation

-This repository has Automation code for TMBD top-rated-movies and rate-movies APIs.
+This repository has Automation code for TMDB top-rated-movies and rate-movies APIs.

 Tests are is contained within the `rateMovie.spec.js` and `topRatedMovies.spec.js` files.